laggykiller/sticker-convert/docs/COMPILING.md

 Note that Arch Linux have all of the required packages in official repository and AUR.

 ## 4 Running the script
-Change directory into `sticker_convert` directory and run `python ./main.py`
+Change directory into `sticker_convert` directory and run `python3 ./main.py`

 # Compiling
 This repository uses `pyinstaller` for compiling.
 Install with `pip3 install pyinstaller`

 ## Compiling on windows
-1. Run `get-deps-windows.bat` to get dependencies automatically
+1. Run `python3 get_deps.py` to get dependencies automatically.
+Please run as Administrator.
 2. Run `pyinstaller sticker_convert.spec`
 3. Compilation result in `dist` directory

 ##  Compiling on MacOS
-1. Run `get-deps-macos.sh` to get dependencies automatically
+1. Run `python3 get_deps.py` to get dependencies automatically.
+Please run with sudo.
 2. Run `pyinstaller sticker_convert.spec`
 3. Compilation result in `dist` directory